Animal Crackers (2017 film): Critical response

 Renee Schonfeld of Common Sense Media gave the film three stars out of five, describing a "fantastical tale has wacky characters, music, and cartoon peril."
 Nell Minow of RogerEbert.com rated the film three stars out of four, saying that the character designs are "average" and the action scenes are "energetic and staged with a strong sense of space."
 She also noted that the subplot "drags a little […] in the middle of Horatio's plot […]."
 David Ehrlich of IndieWire gave the film a rate 2.5 stars out of 5 (Grade: B−), stating that the movie is "turned out kind of…decent."
 He saids that the film is "something of a musical.
 Imagine the spirit of "The Greatest Showman" with the graphics of "Mario Kart 64" and you'll be on the right track."
 He noted that the animation is "low-budget kids fare," while the script is "decent" and "some delightful voicework."
 He also noted that the ending is "much like "The Odyssey," the long and bloodsoaked journey of "Animal Crackers" has a reasonably happy ending."
 Jack Bottomley of Starburst Magazine rated the film also three stars out of five, saying that it's "not perfect but it's a good directorial debut for Sava that is ultimately fun and offers families a wacky afternoon's viewing, with an uplifting final note and, in these tough times, that's a good thing to strive for and achieve."
 He says about the film's screenplay is "does not re-invent the wheel here, and it does take a little time to build up the steam it needs as it heads towards its cracker-induced animal shapeshifting concept."
 He also saws about a "few moments when it occasionally threatens to dampen some creatively exciting ideas with a few different sub-plots and techniques but eventually they bring it together nicely for a grand climax…which is actually kind of appropriate considering the plot."
 He praised the climax, animation, and character designs that "remind a bit of the work of Laika."
 Likewise, the film's composer Bear McCreary called it "moments too and meshes well with some good visual colour and pop."
 Patrick Gibbs of SLUG Magazine reviewed the film about the animation is "not Pixar level, but it's good enough, with its own style and sensibilities and lots of colorful imagery."
 He also noted that the voice cast is "delightful," and the "goofy premise allows for some very fun moments that are a blast for kids."
 John Serba of Decider wrote the film that it's "kind of a mess."
-He also wrote that the animation is "modest budget," the themes are "relegating any potential," and the plot is a "ill-defined amongst a lot of rubble."
+He also wrote that the animation is "modest budget," the themes are "relegating any potential," and the plot is "ill-defined amongst a lot of rubble."
 He enjoys how it's "blend of musical sequences and occasionally problematic depictions of circus artists reminded [him] of both The Greatest Showman and Tod Browning's Freaks."